 Chinchillas will only do this if they feel they are in danger.

-Keeping your chinchilla calm, happy and feeling safe is priority number 1 and this is a sure-fire way to potentially dishonor that goal.
+Keeping your chinchilla calm, happy, and feeling safe is priority number 1.

 Share Your Thoughts, Do You Brush Your Chinchilla?